50 Dates And One Dealbreaker—The One Type Of Guy This Woman Won't Go Out With

 Through her dating journey, Tilly has learned that setting standards isn’t about being overly selective; it’s about recognizing what makes a relationship truly fulfilling.
 Her experience serves as a reminder that knowing what you want and sticking to your values can be empowering, even in a dating landscape that often promotes compromise.

-Relationship therapists often highlight the importance of emotional intelligence in dating.
-Emotional intelligence, as defined by psychologists, involves the ability to recognize, understand, and manage our emotions and those of others.
+Emotional intelligence involves the ability to recognize, understand, and manage our emotions and those of others.